175 Years of MEILLER

 The chronicle from 1850 to today

-MEILLER Kipper celebrates 175 years.
-Join us on a journey through the past, from the company's foundation in 1850 to the present day.
+MEILLER Kipper is celebrating 175 years.
+Join us on a journey of discovery from the establishment of our company in 1850 until today.

 Foundation of MEILLER 1850

-Company founder Lorenz Meiller acquired a property in Lilienstrasse in 1850.
-This is where the history of the Meiller company in Munich began 175 years ago.
-The house in Lilienstraße is still family-owned today.
+Lorenz Meiller, the founder of the company, purchased a property on Lilienstrasse in 1850.
+It is here that the story of the Meiller enterprise began in Munich 175 years ago.
+The original premises on Lilienstrasse, where everything began, is still owned by the family today.

 1881: Takeover forge in Munich, Au